 - Bourbon is America’s only native spirit, as declared by Congress in 1964.
 It must be made with a minimum of 51 percent corn, aged in charred new oak barrels, stored at no more than 125 proof and bottled no less than 80 proof.

-- Bourbon is a $3 billion signature industry in Kentucky, generating 15,400 jobs with an annual payroll of $707 million.
-Spirits production and consumption pours more than $166 million in state and local tax coffers every year.
+- Bourbon is an $8.5 billion signature industry in Kentucky, generating 17,500 jobs with an annual payroll of $800 million.
+Spirits production and consumption pours more than $825 million in federal, state and local tax coffers every year.

-- More than $1.3 billion in capital projects has been completed or is planned and underway in the next five years, including new distilleries and aging warehouses to bottling facilities and tourism centers.
+- More than $1.1 billion in capital projects has been completed or is planned and underway in the past five years and the next five years, including new distilleries and aging warehouses to bottling facilities and tourism centers.

 - Nearly 60 percent of every bottle of spirits in Kentucky goes to taxes or fees, with seven different taxes on Bourbon – including an ad valorem tax on barrels each and every year it ages.
-Distilleries paid $15.2 million in barrel taxes in 2013, up 52 percent since 2006.
+Distillers also are paying $17,814,134 in ad valorem barrel taxes this year, another all-time high.
+Revenue from this tax funds education, public safety, public health and other needs in local communities where barrels are stored.

 - U.S. distilled spirits exports topped $1.5 billion in 2013.
 Kentucky Bourbon and Tennessee whiskey made up more than $1 billion of that amount, making it the largest export category among all U.S. distilled spirits.

-- The KDA, a non-profit trade group founded in 1880, represents 20 member companies for the first time since 1947 as its ranks have swelled with new distilleries, strengthening Kentucky’s rightful place as the one, true, authentic home for Bourbon and spirits.
+- The KDA, a non-profit trade group founded in 1880, represents 33 member companies for the first time since Prohibition as its ranks have swelled with new distilleries, strengthening Kentucky’s rightful place as the one, true, authentic home for Bourbon and spirits.